3 General Usage#

 Update Retriever requires elevated privileges to run.
 Therefore, a UAC prompt may be displayed when launching the program.

-2. Choose between a Local repository or a Lenovo cloud repository by clicking the appropriate radio button.
+Choose between a Local repository or a Lenovo cloud repository by clicking the appropriate radio button.
 The Local repository option will host packages in a local directory or network share.
 The Lenovo cloud repository will host the actual packages on Lenovo's global Content Delivery Network and only the repository database and package descriptors will be stored in the local directory or network share.
-Only System Update supports the Lenovo cloud repository feature and not Thin Installer.
+System Update, Commercial Vantage, and Thin Installer support the Lenovo cloud repository feature.

 Figure 3-20.
 Update Retriever first time setup.